jjx323/MetaLearnPriorPAC/README.md

 python MAPComplexCompare.py

 When all of the commands are executed, you will find a directory named "RESULTS".
 There will be two files named "errors_simple.txt" and "errors_complex.txt".
-In the folder "RESULTS/figures", there will be two figures, that are similar figures shown in the paper https://arxiv.org/abs/2310.12436
+In the folder "RESULTS/figures", there will be two figures, that are similar figures shown in the paper.

 ### The Darcy flow problem